FurcyPin/spark-frame/README.md

 - Python: requires 3.8.1 or higher (tested against Python 3.9, 3.10 and 3.11)
 - pyspark: requires 3.3.0 or higher

-This library is tested against Mac and Linux.
+This library is tested against Windows, Mac and Linux.

 # Release notes